tardate/LittleArduinoProjects/README.md

-# 263 Little Electronics and Arduino Projects
+# 264 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/ligemdio](./BoldportClub/ligemdio) - an LED tester kit featureing a classic BJT constant current source.
-From The Boldport Club (Project #8).
+> Latest addition:sparkles: [DigitalPots/MCP42010](./Electronics101/DigitalPots/MCP42010) - control the MCP42010 dual 10kΩ digital potentiometer with an Arduino and hardware SPI.

 Just my collection of electronics projects, many involving an Arduino in one way or another.